-Guinea is a country of western Africa.
-It is bordered by Guinea-Bissau, Senegal, and Mali to the north and east; by Côte d'Ivoire to the southeast; by Liberia and Sierra Leone to the south; and by the Atlantic Ocean to the west.
+Guinea is a country in west Africa bordered by Guinea-Bissau, Senegal and Mali to the north and east; by Côte d'Ivoire to the southeast; by Liberia and Sierra Leone to the south; and by the Atlantic Ocean to the west.
 The capital is Conakry.

 There are four geographic regions that also correspond with the countries major linguistic groups; they are Lower Guinea, the Fouta Djallon, Upper Guinea, and the Forest Region.